25 Years of Agriculture and Art Building Community 1995 - 2020

 The marketplace has blossomed over the years and is now a place where people come to experience quality NH products, in one convenient location.

-Today we have over 50 members who have their base of operations within 30 miles of Wakefield.
+Today we have numerous members who have their base of operations within 50 miles of Wakefield.
 It is amazing the diversity and quality of artisans and farmers in and around Wakefield.

 Our farmers pride themselves on providing quality plants, veggies and fruit to their customers.
 With their 100 plus years of combined experience they are always ready to answer questions about their produce, plants and fruit.

 Our artisans include people who produce wood products, knit goods, quilts, gourd creations, fiber art, jewelry, and much, much more.
 Their dedication to quality products is amazing and is evident as soon as you arrive.